As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 With all the ups and downs we experience, our finances aren't exempt from the rollercoaster ride called life.
 Maybe you had several unexpected expenses due to medical issues for you, a spouse, or a child.

-You possibly had a year inundated with home repairs and auto repair costs.
-Then, your hours were cut back at work, or you may have even been laid off.
+You may have been inundated with home and auto repair costs for a year.
+Then, your work hours were cut back, or you may have even been laid off.

 There is also the possibility that your outlook was better than expected.
 You received an unexpected raise, or your business sales skyrocketed, and you were able to save more money than expected.